 The outlook is stable, reflecting the long-term nature of the agreements that CNP signed with its distributors and our expectation that profitability in the next 12-18 months will not be significantly affected by continued low interest rates or by the new agreement signed with Caixa Economica Federal in Brazil.
-At this stage, we also expect the coronavirus outbreak and its impact on financial markets to have a moderate impact on CNP's financial profile.
+At this stage, we also expect the coronavirus outbreak and its impact on financial markets to have a moderate impact on CNP's financial profile, notwithstanding the negative impact of low interest rates on the group's solvency ratio.